holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

    <span style="color:#729FCF"><b>= </b></span><b>help</b>: message: internal error: entered unreachable code
 </pre>

-This is the error you see when you call a zome function that has more than one params
+This is the error you see when you call a zome function that has more than one param
 <pre style="background-color:black;color:white"><span style="color:#EF2929"><b>error[E0061]</b></span><b>: this function takes 2 arguments but 1 argument was supplied</b>
   <span style="color:#729FCF"><b>--&gt; </b></span>zomes/exercise/src/lib.rs:20:1
    <span style="color:#729FCF"><b>|</b></span>